ermusthofa/randomname/triviadate-chart/README.md

 2. Open your web browser to http://random-name.public-domain.example<br />
    Note: You need integrate your DNS to resolve this domain (or local hosts file)

-3. Random Name Service should now be visible in your browser.
+3. Trivia Date Service should now be visible in your browser.

-## Uninstalling Random Name Service
+## Uninstalling Trivia Date Service
 If you installed your application with:

 ```sh